balusena/kubernetes-for-devops/09-Kubernetes Volumes/Kubernetes Volumes.md

 Handling connection for 32000
 Handling connection for 32000
 ```
-## Now go to MongoDB Compass and refresh the database
+### 15.Now go to MongoDB Compass and refresh the database

 **Note:** As you can see, the data has been deleted.
 This happened because the previous data was stored in
 a different volume, and we've now switched to a new PersistentVolume with a different storage location.